Application for Registration in Fall 2022

 2）Enroll in the cyber/physical off-campus project course

 Take at least one credit from the courses related to the cyber/physical off-campus project.
 (Please refer to Tables 1 and in the Study Guide).
 A credit from the internship subject of the student’s original course can be also used.
 If a student is unable to acquire the credit by the entrance exam date, please submit a certificate of internship completion provided by the company where the internship is conducted.
 For information about the internship program provided by Super Smart Society Consortium, please click here (internal link).
-If you had regular employment experience at a company or an institution, the applicants can use that certificate of employment to replace credit requirement for the cyber/physical off-campus project subjects in Table 1.
+If you had regular employment or internship experience at a company or an institution, the applicants can use the certificate to replace credit requirement for the cyber/physical off-campus projects in Table 1.

 ※Due to the influence of the COVID-19, the registration requirements have been relaxed.
 Please refer to the “Internship Information” section below for details.